briangershon/planning-poker/README.md

 This project uses Cloudflare Workers, Workers KV, Durable Objects, Websockets and Cloudflare Pages.
 Also React, Redux Toolkit, TypeScript and Snowpack.

-This project was a good fit for Cloudflare `Durable Objects` since each game manages state for multiple players, as well as `Websockets` for real-time player updates.
+Cloudflare `Durable Objects` was ideal for maintaining persistent state for each game and its players, as well as being the central point for consolidating `Websocket` requests coming in from the network edge.

 ## Screenshot